The Bankrate promise

-Just like other forms of payment, using a credit card comes with an inherent level of risk.
-After all, hackers and thieves make a career out of figuring out ways to steal your credit card details so they can run up fraudulent charges.
+As with all forms of payment, using a credit card comes with an inherent level of risk.
+After all, hackers and thieves make a career of figuring out ways to steal your credit card details so they can run up fraudulent charges.
 This is true for in-person purchases, as well as those made online.

-Fortunately, many credit cards come with zero fraud liability, meaning you’re not on the hook for fraudulent charges posted to your account.
-Further, protection afforded by the Fair Credit Billing Act (FCBA) ensures you could never be liable for more than $50 in fraudulent charges posted to your account, anyway.
+Fortunately, many credit cards come with zero fraud liability protection, meaning you won’t be on the hook for fraudulent charges posted to your account.
+Further protection afforded by the Fair Credit Billing Act (FCBA) ensures you’ll never be liable for more than $50 in fraudulent charges posted to your account.

-Remember that, before chip technology, all credit cards used a magnetic stripe to store your data.
-Where magnetic stripe credit cards can be “skimmed” by hackers and thieves, this type of theft is much less common with chip credit cards.
+Before chip technology, all credit cards used a magnetic stripe to store cardholder data.
+But where magnetic stripe credit cards can be “skimmed” by hackers and thieves, this type of theft is much less common with chip credit cards.

-While EMV technology intends to help cut down on the amount of consumer credit card fraud, this technology also helps businesses cut down on chargebacks resulting from fraudulent purchases.
+While EMV technology is intended to cut down on consumer credit card fraud, it also helps businesses reduce chargebacks that result from fraudulent purchases.

 How do I use an EMV card to make a purchase?

-Specifically, both chip and pin and chip and signature credit cards require you to dip your credit card into the terminal, at which point your card is read and a unique token is created for the transaction.
-From there, you enter your PIN (if you have a chip and pin credit card) or provide your signature (if you have a chip and signature credit card).
+Specifically, both chip and PIN and chip and signature credit cards require shoppers to dip their credit card into the terminal, at which point the card is read and a unique token is created for the transaction.
+From there, cardholders either enter their PINs (if they have chip and PIN credit cards) or provide their signatures (if they hold chip and signature cards).

-In theory, this deadline would have been enough to motivate businesses to change their payment systems in order to reduce fraud and avoid financial losses.
+In theory, this deadline should have been enough to motivate businesses to change their payment systems in order to reduce fraud and avoid financial losses.
 However, many businesses have not yet upgraded their payment systems, though there is momentum in the right direction.

 According to Visa, the number of U.S. retailers who accept EMV-enabled cards increased 825 percent from September of 2015 until June of 2019, growing from 392,000 to 3.7 million merchants.

-Fortunately, businesses haven’t had to worry about EMV compliance law or being fined for not upgrading their payment systems.
-If you’re a business owner who has not yet upgraded to accept EMV-enabled credit cards, you should probably do so — but you won’t be on the hook for penalties if you don’t make this change.
+Businesses are not currently being fined for not upgrading their payment systems.
+If you’re a business owner who hasn’t yet upgraded to EMV-compliant systems, you should do so — but you won’t be on the hook for government penalties if you don’t make the change.

 The bottom line

-EMV-enabled credit cards are usable anywhere credit cards are accepted, but you should also know the U.S. is actually somewhat behind when it comes to EMV technology.
-In Europe, for example, countries made the transition to EMV technology years ago, and chip and PIN cards are the norm.
+EMV-enabled credit cards are usable anywhere credit cards are accepted, but you should also know the U.S. is somewhat behind when it comes to EMV technology.
+In Europe, for example, most countries made the transition to EMV technology years ago, and chip and PIN cards are now the norm.